Azure/SONiC/doc/linecard_hotswap/LineCard_hotSwap_HLD.md

 ###### Figure 3: State table update

-When SDK needs to configure a port via SAI, it will check the port status in Port State Table.
-If the port is not present, SDK will not configure the port and will still return SUCCESS to forge the successful configuration.
+When user needs to configure a port via SAI, it will check the port status in Port State Table.
+If the port is not present, SAI will not configure the port and return SUCCESS to forge the successful configuration.

-The “port config filter” will filter out configure action of not-present ports.
-Syncd will maintain a “Port State Table” to record port present or not-present.
-When Syncd initialize, it will get current line card state and store in “Port State Table”.
-When line card be plug-in or unplug-out, SAI will be notified and update the status to “Port State Table”.

 #### 4.1.3 Port initialize<a name="port-initialize"></a>